telerik/kendo-ui-core/docs/styles-and-layout/sass-themes.md

 ---
-title: SASS-Based Themes
+title: Sass-Based Themes
-page_title: SASS-Based Themes | Kendo UI Styles and Appearance
+page_title: Sass-Based Themes | Kendo UI Styles and Appearance
 description: "Learn how to apply CSS classes to the Kendo UI desktop widgets to change their appearance and further customize their style."
 previous_url: /themebuilder_overview_kendouistyling
 slug: sassbasedthemes_kendoui
 position: 2
 ---

-# SASS-Based Themes
+# Sass-Based Themes

-As of the R1 2017 release, the Kendo UI distribution includes SASS-based themes.
+As of the R1 2017 release, the Kendo UI distribution includes Sass-based themes.

-Currently, Kendo UI delivers a single SASS theme.
+Currently, Kendo UI delivers a single Sass theme.
 This is the **Default v2** theme which is a modern update of the Kendo UI Default theme.
 The work on revamping the Kendo UI Bootstrap theme has also started and the new theme is soon expected to be available.

 ## Overview

-Apart from being written in a different language, the SASS-based themes are slightly different from the LESS-based ones.
-This article outlines those differences and demonstrates how to use the SASS-based themes.
+Apart from being written in a different language, the Sass-based themes are slightly different from the LESS-based ones.
+This article outlines those differences and demonstrates how to use the Sass-based themes.

 ## Differences

-In Kendo UI, the SASS-based themes demonstrate the following differences from the LESS-based ones:
+In Kendo UI, the Sass-based themes demonstrate the following differences from the LESS-based ones:

-- Each SASS-based theme is represented by a single CSS file that combines the layout and the themes of the components.
+- Each Sass-based theme is represented by a single CSS file that combines the layout and the themes of the components.
 As a result, you do not need to match a theme with its common file.
-- Based on the widget you work with, the SASS-based themes can build a part of the widget theme in a similar way the Download Builder trims unused scripts.
+- Based on the widget you work with, the Sass-based themes can build a part of the widget theme in a similar way the Download Builder trims unused scripts.
-- The SASS-based themes are available on NPM.
+- The Sass-based themes are available on NPM.
 Each theme is stored as an NPM package and can be easily upgraded.
-- Each SASS-based theme is compatible with the [Kendo UI components for Angular 2](http://www.telerik.com/kendo-angular-ui/).
+- Each Sass-based theme is compatible with the [Kendo UI components for Angular 2](http://www.telerik.com/kendo-angular-ui/).
 This enables you to port parts of your application to Angular 2 while maintaining their styling.

 ## Browser Limitations

-The following CSS features, which are used by the SASS-based themes, provide limited browser support:
+The following CSS features, which are used by the Sass-based themes, provide limited browser support:

 * Flexbox layout&mdash;Not supported by Internet Explorer 10 and earlier.
 * CSS gradients&mdash;Not supported by Internet Explorer 9 and earlier.